splynx/docs/files/en/configuration/main_configuration/portal/portal.md

 In this section we can specify the permission to each additional attribute field in the My profile section of the customer portal:

-Configuration of additional attributes to be seen in Customer portal, for example, GPS, Contract ID, Bank Account etc. For each of these items you can specify the permission of the customer: View or Edit.
+Configuration of additional attributes to be seen in Customer portal, for example Social ID, Coverage notes, Bank Account etc. For each of these items you can specify the permission of the customer: View or Edit.
 Items you've selected to be viewed only in the Customer Account will have dimmed fields and items that you've granted editing permissions to customers for, will be displayed with white fields.

 ![Additional attributes in profile](additional_attr.png)